-What was supposed to be a short stopover turned into a three day break, Salinas being a relaxed and quiet village with good food options and a well-stocked shop.
-The fact that the guesthouse was comfortable and cheap didn’t help me leave either.
-I used the opportunity to rest and write my first blog post, hike to a nearby summit to admire clear views of the Chimborazo summit, catch up on some current series and watch locals play ecuavóley from the guesthouse’s rooftop.
+What is supposed to be a short stopover turns into a three-day break, Salinas being a relaxed and quiet village with good food options and a well-stocked shop.
+The fact that the guesthouse is comfortable and cheap doesn’t help me leave either.
+I use the opportunity to rest and write my first blog post, hike to a nearby summit to admire clear views of the Chimborazo summit, catch up on some current series, and watch locals play ecuavóley from the guesthouse’s rooftop.

-I also ate way too many pizzas.
-Salinas is not only famous for the local production of chocolate and salamis, but also of cheese, resulting in almost every single restaurant in the village being a pizzeria.
-After finding one that I thought made excellent pizzas, I returned there every night… I had many interesting talks with the owner, mainly about the paro national (the Ecuadorian name for the indigenous national protests), which he told me the community supported, even though they knew it was generally hurting the national and local economy.
+I also eat way too many pizzas.
+Salinas is not only famous for the local production of chocolate and salamis but also of cheese, which means almost every single restaurant in the village is a pizzeria.
+After finding one that I think makes excellent food, I return there every night.
+I have many interesting talks with the owner, mainly about the paro nacional (the Ecuadorian name for the indigenous national protests), which he tells me the community supports, even though they know it is generally hurting the national and local economy.

-Staying at the same place were three young blokes from Germany and Switzerland.
-They looked shocked to see me come out of my room on the first day, assuming that because of the paro they wouldn’t meet any other foreigners.
+Staying at the same place are three young blokes from Germany and Switzerland.
+They look shocked to see me come out of my room on the first day, assuming that because of the paro they would be the only tourists in the village.
 They had been spending way too much time in the backpackers’ hotspot of Baños and had decided to rent some mountain bikes and cycle west to Salinas.
-On the second day around lunchtime a young man in his cycling gear walked into the guesthouse, looking for some food.
-Sónia and Eloi, two bikepackers from Catalunya also cycling the Transecuador route, were on their way to Chimborazo and dying for some proper food (i.e. fruits and vegetables).
-We chatted a little, exchanged details and off they were already.
+On the second day, around lunchtime, a young man in his cycling gear walks into the guesthouse, looking for something to eat for him and his girlfriend.
+Sónia and Eloi, two bikepackers from Catalunya also cycling the Transecuador route, are on their way to Chimborazo and dying for some proper food (i.e. fruits and vegetables).
+We chat a little, exchange details, and off they are already.

-The next morning when I poked my head out of the tent, I realised it had snowed a bit during the night and the ground (and my tent) were covered with a thin layer of white.
-I had been hoping to get a clear view of the summit but to my disappointment the volcano was once again hiding behind clouds.
-So I took my time getting ready, hoping that the view might clear up, and was finally rewarded one hour later when the clouds partially disappeared, leaving nothing but a misty trail on either side of the summit.
-By the way, here’s a little fun fact for you: The top of Chimborazo is not only the highest mountain in Ecuador, it’s also the point on the surface of the earth the farthest away from its centre, due to the equatorial bulge!
+The next morning, when I poke my head out of the tent, I realise it has snowed a bit during the night, and the ground (and my tent) is covered with a thin white layer.
+I had been expecting to get a clear view of the summit, but to my disappointment, the volcano is once again hiding behind clouds.
+So I decide to take my time getting ready, hoping that the view clears up.
+I am finally rewarded one hour later when the clouds partially disappear, leaving nothing but a misty trail on either side of the summit.
+By the way, here’s a little fun fact for you: The top of Chimborazo is not only the highest mountain in Ecuador; it’s also the point on the surface of the earth farthest away from its centre, due to the equatorial bulge!

-The time following leaving the Chimborazo reserve turned out to be my first “dull” day of the trip, the only exciting thing happening being the fact that I had finally managed to cycle more than 50 km in one day, having reached Guamote in the evening after 80 km on the road.
-I checked in at the Inti Sisa Guesthouse without really checking any other options in the town, simply because the place had been recommended by the TEMBR creators on bikepacking.com.
-Which is why I had a slight shock when Sarah, the Belgian manager of the guesthouse, quoted me a price of 50 dollars for the night.
-Oh well, at least I took comfort in the fact that Inti Sisa uses part of the income to fund educational projects for the local indigenous communities, some of the poorest in the country, such as sewing and music classes, English and computer courses and homework support (and many other cool projects).
-On top of that the place was beautiful and the breakfast one of the best I had had in Ecuador so far.
-Shame that I was the only guest again to enjoy it.
+I leave the Chimborazo reserve behind and end up having my first “dull” day of the trip.
+The only exciting thing worth mentioning is that I finally manage to cycle more than 50 km in one day, having reached Guamote in the evening after 80 km on the road.
+I check in at the Inti Sisa Guesthouse without really looking at any other options in the town, simply because the place is recommended by the TEMBR creators on bikepacking.com.
+Which is why I have a slight shock when Sarah, the Belgian manager of the guesthouse, quotes me a price of 50 dollars for the night.
+Oh well, at least I take comfort in the fact that Inti Sisa uses part of the income to fund educational projects for the local indigenous communities, some of the poorest in the country, such as sewing and music classes, English and computer courses, and homework support (and many other cool projects).
+On top of that, the place is beautiful and the breakfast one of the best I have had in Ecuador so far.
+Shame that I am the only guest again to enjoy it.

-The next day was a mixed bag.
-The morning ride offered some of the nicest landscapes I had seen in Ecuador so far, especially on the section of the Pan-American Highway between Alausí and Chunchi, the road cutting sharply in the side of mountains, high above deep and green valleys and low clouds hovering just below the summits.
-Around midday, after having enjoyed a delicious ice cream in Chunchi, I heard a motorbike approaching from behind and slowing down as it levelled with me.
-I turned around to two smiling teenagers handing over a tangerine to me.
-They were but a little spot in the distance before I had time to say gracias… Later in the afternoon, as soon as I left the Chimborazo province and entered the Cañar one, the state of the road changed for the worse.
-At this moment a strong rain started falling, turning the surface into a wet brown puddle.
-Reaching a higher altitude again, I entered a deep fog that rendered the visibility non-existent and forced me to put on my high-viz vest and turn on my back light.
-Two hours later, every single part of my bike and my lower body were covered with a think layer of brown grit that felt impossible to remove.
-My high-viz jacket resembled a used mop and was completely useless.
-Later in the evening the weather had improved, and upon reaching the 3000 m road pass at Cashapamba I found a public baño where I could give myself a quick wash and refill my bottles of water.
-I followed a dirt track a couple of hundred meters away from the Panamericana and found a promising-looking campsite for the night.
-The night had fallen by the time I had finished cooking, and as I left my tent to empty my bladder one last time before bed, I was treated to an amazing light show from thousands of fireflies hovering low above the grass in the fields around my tent.
+The next day is a mixed bag.
+The morning ride offers some of the nicest Andean landscapes I have seen in Ecuador so far, especially on the section of the Pan-American Highway between Alausí and Chunchi.
+The road cuts sharply into the side of mountains, high above deep and green valleys, and low clouds hover just below the summits.
+Around midday, after enjoying a delicious ice cream in Chunchi, I hear a motorbike approaching from behind and slowing down as it levels with me.
+I turn around to see two smiling teenagers handing me a tangerine.
+I thank them, but they are already just a little black spot in the distance… Later in the afternoon, as soon as I leave the Chimborazo province and enter the Cañar one, the state of the road changes for the worse.
+It starts raining heavily, turning the road surface into a wet brown puddle.
+Reaching a higher altitude again, I cycle into a deep fog that renders the visibility non-existent and forces me to put on my high-viz vest and turn on my back light.
+Two hours later, every single part of my bike and my lower body is covered with a thick layer of brown grit.
+My high-viz jacket resembles a used mop and is completely useless.
+The weather improves later in the evening, and upon reaching the 3000 m road pass at Cashapamba, I find a public baño where I can give myself a quick wash and refill my water bottles.
+I follow a dirt track a couple of hundred meters away from the Panamericana and find a promising-looking campsite.
+The night has fallen by the time I finish cooking, and as I leave my tent to empty my bladder one last time before bed, I am treated to an amazing light show from thousands of fireflies hovering low above the grass in the fields around my tent.
 An unforgettable moment.

-I used a short lull in the weather to pack up my gear and tent and start the day.
-The unusually cold temperatures made it hard though, my fingers soon losing any sensitivity.
-It started raining pretty much right after I hit the road and the continuous rain rapidly broke through my rainproof defences.
-After 25 km, completely frozen and wet to the bone, I arrived in El Tambo and decided to check in the cheapest hotel I could find, I just needed a roof over my head and warm bed.
+I use a short lull in the weather to pack up my gear and tent and start the day.
+The unusually cold temperatures make it hard though, my fingers soon losing any sensitivity.
+It starts raining pretty much right after I hit the road, and the continuous rain rapidly breaks through my rainproof defenses.
+After 25 km, completely frozen and wet to the bone, I arrive in El Tambo and decide to check in the cheapest hotel I can find; I just need a roof over my head and a warm bed.

-When I looked outside my hotel window the following morning things looked a bit more promising.
-It was still cloudy, but these clouds were much higher, looked less rainy and some parts of the mountains in the south were bathing in sun light.
-I didn’t hang about much and quickly jumped on my bike towards the village of Ingapirca and its old Inca ruins.
-The drizzle that fell felt like such an improvement compared to the heavy rains of the previous night and before I knew it, I had arrived at my destination.
-Ingapirca, which in Kichwa (the Ecuadorian and Colombian Quechua language variety) literally means “Inca Wall”, are the most important known Inca ruins in Ecuador and display a mix of both the local Cañary civilization and that of their Inca invaders (the former used mortar to keep stones together, the latter cut their stones so precisely that they fit perfectly against each other, thus removing the need for mortar).
-I meandered alone through the impressive network of old stone walls, trying to imagine what those streets might have looked like in the 13th century.
+When I look outside my hotel window the following morning, things look a bit more promising.
+It’s still cloudy, but these clouds are much higher, look less rainy, and some parts of the mountains in the south are bathing in sunlight.
+I don’t hang about much and quickly jump on my bike towards the village of Ingapirca and its old Inca ruins.
+The drizzle that falls feels like such an improvement compared to the heavy rains of the previous night, and before I know it, I have reached my destination.
+Ingapirca, which in Kichwa (the Ecuadorian and Colombian Quechua language variety) literally means “Inca Wall,” is home to the most important known Inca ruins in Ecuador.
+They display a mix of both the local Cañary civilization and their Inca invaders (the former use mortar to keep stones together, the latter cut their stones so precisely that they fit perfectly against each other, thus removing the need for mortar).
+I meander alone through the impressive network of old stone walls, trying to imagine what those streets might have looked like in the 13th century.

-On my way out I started talking to Luis, one of the maintenance workers on site.
-He told me he used to work on construction sites in New York and was actually working the day the Twin Towers fell.
-He saw everything unfold with his own eyes and explained how his brother, who was there with him, actually believed the one tower was being demolished by the city, until they saw the second plane crash into the second tower… As usual I asked him why he didn’t stay in NYC, and as always when I asked Ecuadorians that question, he replied that there is no place as nice as Ecuador.
+On my way out, I start talking to Luis, one of the maintenance workers on site.
+He tells me he used to work on construction sites in New York and was actually working the day the Twin Towers fell.
+He saw everything unfold with his own eyes and explains how his brother, who was there with him, actually believed the one tower was being demolished by the city, until they saw the second plane crash into the second tower… I ask him why he didn’t stay in NYC, and as always when I ask Ecuadorians that question, he replies that there is no place as nice as Ecuador.

-In the afternoon I followed an old train line out of Ingapirca, which meant smooth gradients and easy riding, despite the constant drizzle.
-At one point, certainly due to the recent heavy rains, a huge chunk of the road had crumbled down the side of the mountain, leaving the two old metal rails hanging absurdly in the air.
-Although I had been warned by locals that the road was blocked, it was easy to carry my bike around the hole and continue my journey southwards.
-Once the route had taken me back on the Panamericana, later in the afternoon, I decided to skip the remaining TEMBR section and make a dash for Cuenca on the main highway, eager to reach Ecuador’s third biggest city as quickly as possible.
-And eager to discover a place I had heard is so much different to any other cities in the country!
+In the afternoon, I follow an old train line out of Ingapirca, which means smooth gradients and easy riding, despite the constant drizzle.
+At one point, most likely due to the recent heavy rains, a huge chunk of the road has crumbled down the side of the mountain, leaving the two old metal rails hanging absurdly in the air.
+Although locals had warned me that the road is blocked, it’s easy to carry my bike around the gaping hole and continue my journey southwards.
+Once the route has taken me back on the Panamericana, later in the afternoon, I decide to skip the remaining TEMBR section and make a dash for Cuenca on the main highway, eager to reach Ecuador’s third biggest city as quickly as possible.
+And eager to discover a place I have heard is so much different to any other cities in the country!